General Information About Extragonadal Germ Cell Tumors

 Extragonadal germ cell tumors can be benign (noncancer) or malignant (cancer).
 Benign extragonadal germ cell tumors are called benign teratomas.
 These are more common than malignant extragonadal germ cell tumors and often are very large.

 Malignant extragonadal germ cell tumors are divided into two types, nonseminoma and seminoma.
 Nonseminomas tend to grow and spread more quickly than seminomas.
-They usually are large and cause symptoms.
+They usually are large and cause signs and symptoms.
 If untreated, malignant extragonadal germ cell tumors may spread to the lungs, lymph nodes, bones, liver, or other parts of the body.

 Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn’t mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.
 Risk factors for malignant extragonadal germ cell tumors include the following: